If you want to drive super-targeted traffic to your blog, you need to create content which ranks higher in search engines for your targeted keywords.

 Headings play a very important role in improving your keyword rankings.
 Make sure your main keyword is there in Heading 2 tag.
 Just find out some LSI keyword or related keywords or variations of the seed keyword and sprinkle them throughout the post.

 Bullet points make the post easier to read and when it delivers an easy user experience, Google rewards you with higher rankings.
 Generally, nowadays people don’t have time to read your whole post and they just scan it.

 ⇒ Write a compelling introduction

 Make sure your introduction is enticing which motivates your readers to read more.
 Your introduction should confirm your visitors that their problems will be solved if they read the complete post.
 It means your introduction should motivate your readers to read more.
 Aha… make sure your primary long tail keyword occurs in the introduction.

 Rankings also depend on some other factors such as Title Tags, Meta Description, Keyword Frequency.
 I have covered all these factors in this post.

 Now, the next step is to learn about various forms of conversions.
 Conversions are not just sales.
 They can be leads, subscribers, etc.

 Types Of Conversions

 Your conversion goal purely depends on the model of your business.
 It’s not necessary that everyone is selling something on their websites.
-Business model of each website is unique, so the conversion goal.
+The business model of each website is unique, so the conversion goal.

 Let’s say you’re selling a book on your website.
-Here, in this case, micro conversions will lead to macro conversions.
-Micro conversions would make people read excerpt of the book and macro conversion will make people “Add Book To The Cart”.
+Here, in this case, micro-conversions will lead to macro conversions.
+Micro conversions would make people read an excerpt of the book and macro conversion will make people “Add Book To The Cart”.
 Now, you can see that micro conversions lead to macro conversions.